-In June 2021, the General Assembly enacted HB 110, which implemented a new school funding formula (the "New Formula") for Ohio schools in an effort to bring the State's school funding system into conformity with the Ohio Constitution.
-The New Formula is effective for fiscal years 2022 and 2023 and differs significantly from prior funding formulae.
-The constitutionality of the New Formula has not been determined.
-See "AD VALOREM TAX REVENUES - State Funding for Public Schools" for a discussion of the New Formula.
+In June 2021, the General Assembly enacted H.B.
+110, which implemented a new school funding formula (the "New Formula") for Ohio schools in an effort to bring the State's school funding system into conformity with the Ohio Constitution.
+The New Formula was effective for fiscal years 2022 and 2023 and differed significantly from prior funding formulae.
+See "AD VALOREM TAX REVENUES - State Funding for Public Schools" for a discussion of the New Formula and the additional changes that were made for the 2024-2025 Biennium.